-How should I prepare for the differences between the high school and college workloads?
+How should I prepare for the differences between high school and college workloads?

 Vice President, General Manager, Digital